-Aligned with Utah's Theory of Action, Utah has defined indicators of school accountability that support student learning and school improvement.
-To emphasize and encourage schools to prioritize equitable educational opportunities and provide learning environments that support each student and their unique needs, several indicators have been added to the accountability system from previous years.
-These include English Learner Proficiency (ELP), Growth of the lowest performing 25% of students, and participation in advanced coursework and CTE pathways.
+Aligned with Utah's theory of action, Utah has defined indicators of school accountability that support student learning and school improvement.
 Elementary and middle school performance is measured by indicators of academic proficiency, academic growth, English learner progress, and growth of the lowest performing 25% of students (see Figure 2, p 16).
-High school performance is measured by the same set of indicators and, in addition, indicators of postsecondary readiness (see exhibit 2).
-Each of these indicators has an assigned policy weight, reflective of system values, a number of points possible, and meaningfully differentiates school performance (Reyna, 2016; Utah's ESSA Consolidated State Plan, 2018).
+High school performance is measured by the same set of indicators and, in addition, indicators of postsecondary readiness (see figure 3, p.
+15).
+Each of these indicators has an assigned number of points possible, a policy weight reflective of system values, and meaningfully differentiates levels of school performance (Reyna, 2016; Utah's ESSA Consolidated State Plan, 2018).